-- A lead teacher must be appointed for each trip to take responsibility for supplying information to the academy OM to allow for a business case proposal to be prepared, that ensures the trip is financially viable as appropriate.
-The central finance team are able to support on costing trips, parental donations required etc. The business case proposal must take place before the trip is authorised and booked. - The academy office, under the direction of the trip lead teacher is responsible for all parental communication. - A copy of the business case proposal must be uploaded to the Trust's financial system, before any relevant purchase orders, committing the Trust to expenditure, are placed - Once the trip has been costed and authorised, the central finance team are responsible for processing purchase orders and setting up the online parental payment portal, in line with Trust policies and procedures

-- Timely income reports will be sent to the trip lead teacher and OM by the central finance team.
-The OM must discuss any outstanding amounts and liaise with the Head Teacher to agree action to follow, in line with Trust policies, to chase any outstanding monies - The OM, under the direction of the trip lead teacher and/or Head Teacher must formally instruct in writing, the central finance team of any financial support any pupil is entitled to such as Pupil Premium grant funding (PPG).
-This information will be recorded by the central finance team and the financial accounting system will be adjusted to reflect the monetary value - There is an expectation that all trips and activities will breakeven, the exception being residential trips if they are partially funded by the academy - Once the financial administration has been completed, the central finance team will issue an income and expenditure statement to the lead teacher and Head Teacher.
-If the trip has not broken even this will be investigated to understand the causes and reported to the HoF
+- A lead teacher must be appointed for each trip to take responsibility for supplying information to the academy OM to allow for a trip budget approval form to be prepared, that ensures the trip is financially viable as appropriate.
+The central finance team are able to support on costing trips, parental donations required etc. Completion of the trip budget approval form must take place before the trip is authorised and booked. - The academy office, under the direction of the trip lead teacher is responsible for all parental communication. - A copy of the business case proposal must be uploaded to the Trust's financial system, before any relevant purchase orders, committing the Trust to expenditure, are placed - Once the trip has been costed and authorised, the OM is responsible for processing purchase orders and setting up the online parental payment portal, in line with Trust policies and procedures - The OM is responsible for the ongoing monitoring of income and expenditure related to the trip, chasing outstanding payments etc. The OM must discuss any outstanding monies and liaise with the Head Teacher as appropriate, in line with Trust policies. - The OM, under the direction of the trip lead teacher and/or Head Teacher must formally instruct in writing, the central finance team of any financial support any pupil is entitled to such as Pupil Premium grant funding (PPG).
+This information will be recorded by the central finance team and the financial accounting system will be adjusted to reflect the monetary value - There is an expectation that all trips and activities will breakeven, the exception being residential trips if they are partially funded by the academy - Once the financial administration has been completed and all monies received, the FCM will issue an income and expenditure statement to the lead teacher and Head Teacher.
+This report will be reviewed during subsequent budget review meetings between the Head Teacher and finance team.
+If the trip has not broken even this will be investigated to understand the causes and reported to the HoF.